 The Firm will first have alternate branch office locations serve as an alternate location for any SBD affected branch.

-The Firm also maintains an alternate working location at the following principal’s personal residences:
+The Firm also maintains an alternate working location at the following principal’s/persons in charge personal residences:

 177 Royal Palm Way

 Fanwood, NJ 07023-1629

 Additionally, if these alternate locations are not available, the Firm will relocate its’ operations and mission critical systems to one of its’ clearing agents – INTL FCStone or Hilltop Securities Inc.’s locations (see III.
 Business Description) that is accessible and/or operational.

 Rule: FINRA Rule 4370(c)(6)

 Our Firm does not maintain custody of customers’ funds or securities.
 In the event of an internal or external SBD, our registered employees will take customer orders or instructions over any available method and our customers may execute any kind of transaction by contacting the Firm via our main phone number, cell phone numbers under emergency contacts or, if necessary, by calling our clearing firm directly.

 The Firm has contracted with independent vendors to host and backup all electronic mail and electronic files off-site to external storage facilities on a daily basis.
 The firm has also contracted with independent vendors to archive other non-electronic firm documentation (such as employee records, administrative contracts and system generated reports for reconciliation, etc.) off-site to external storage facilities on an as needed and allowed basis.
 The firm maintains access to those records and files at any given time, so in the event of an internal or external SBD we can always recover the Firm’s records.

 The Firm’s email is hosted and electronically archived with: